Reverse Split

 Published: 2026-02-14

-Reverse splits exchange multiple old shares for one new share, lifting price and reducing share count mechanically.
-While value is unchanged, they sometimes signal distress or prep for new issuance.
+Reverse splits exchange multiple old shares for one new share, lifting the quoted price and reducing the share count mechanically.
+The company's total value does not improve just because the number of shares changes.